-Sanctions also attempted to directly slow Iran's nuclear and missile programs and reduce its military power by hampering its acquisition of foreign technology and weaponry.
-U.S. assessments indicate mixed success in these efforts.
-Sanctions on Iran have not halted Iran's provision of arms to the Assad government in Syria or to pro-Iranian factions in the Middle East, nor have sanctions altered Iran's repression of dissent or monitoring of the Internet.
+Sanctions have, to some extent, slowed Iran's nuclear and missile programs and reduced its military power by hampering its acquisition of foreign technology and weaponry.
+However, the sanctions have not halted Iran's provision of arms to the Assad government in Syria, the Iraqi government, and to pro-Iranian factions in the Middle East.
+Nor have sanctions altered Iran's repression of dissent or monitoring of the Internet.